forcedotcom/go-soql/README.md

     equalsOperator // is the tag to be used for "=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. notEqualsOperator // is the tag to be used for "!=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. nullOperator // is the tag to be used for " = null " or "!= null" operator in where clause.
+It should be used on members of struct that have been tagged with whereClause. greaterThanOperator // is the tag to be used for ">" operator in where clause.
+It should be used on members of struct that have been tagged with whereClause. lessThanOperator // is the tag to be used for "<" operator in where clause.
+It should be used on members of struct that have been tagged with whereClause. greaterThanOrEqualsToOperator // is the tag to be used for ">=" operator in where clause.
+It should be used on members of struct that have been tagged with whereClause. lessThanOrEqualsToOperator // is the tag to be used for "<=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause.
 ```

 Following are supported parameters: